brunomaga/brunomaga.github.io/index.md

         <td> <b> MSc Advanced Computing at Imperial College London, UK </b> </td>
       </tr>
       <tr> <td/> <td>
-I was trained on theoretical aspects of computer science such as compilers, logic, computer vision, etc. My final project aimed at developing a distributed, multi-core CPU and GPU (CUDA) computation of large Markov models on a distributed network, was awarded distinction and was published as <a href="http://eprints.maths.manchester.ac.uk/1533/">GPU-enabled steady-state solution of large Markov models</a> at NSMC’10;
+I was trained on the theoretical aspects of computer science such as compilers, logic, computer vision, type systems, etc. My final project aimed at developing a distributed, multi-core CPU and GPU (CUDA) computation of large Markov models on a distributed network, was awarded distinction and was published as <a href="http://eprints.maths.manchester.ac.uk/1533/">GPU-enabled steady-state solution of large Markov models</a> at NSMC’10;
       </td> </tr>

       <tr>